joelvoss/jvdx-core/README.md

   -c, --clean        Clean output directory before building.
   -i, --entry        Entry module(s)
-  -o, --output       Directory to place build files into -f, --format       Only build specified formats (any of modern,es,cjs,umd or iife)  (default modern,es,cjs,umd) -w, --watch        Rebuilds on any change  (default false) --pkg-main         Outputs files analog to package.json main entries  (default true) --target           Specify your target environment (node or web)  (default web) --external         Specify external dependencies, or 'none' --globals          Specify globals dependencies, or 'none' --define           Replace constants with hard-coded values (use @key=exp to replace an expression) --alias            Map imports to different modules --compress         Compress output using Terser --strict           Enforce undefined global context and add "use strict" --name             Specify name exposed in UMD builds --cwd              Use an alternative working directory  (default .)
+  -o, --output       Directory to place build files into -f, --format       Only build specified formats (any of modern,esm,cjs,umd or iife) (default modern,esm,cjs,umd) -w, --watch        Rebuilds on any change  (default false) --pkg-main         Outputs files analog to package.json main entries  (default true) --target           Specify your target environment (node or web)  (default web) --external         Specify external dependencies, or 'none' (default peerDependencies and dependencies in package.json) --globals          Specify globals dependencies, or 'none' --define           Replace constants with hard-coded values (use @key=exp to replace an expression) --alias            Map imports to different modules --compress         Compress output using Terser --strict           Enforce undefined global context and add "use strict" --name             Specify name exposed in UMD and IIFE builds --cwd              Use an alternative working directory  (default .)
-  --sourcemap        Generate source map  (default true) --generate-types   Generate type definitions (even for non-TS libs) --css              Where to output CSS: "inline" or "external"  (default: "external") --css-modules      Turns on css-modules for all .css imports.
-Passing a string will override the scopeName. eg --css-modules="_[hash]"
+  --sourcemap        Generate source map  (default true) --jsx              Enable @babel/preset-react --tsconfig         Specify the path to a custom tsconfig.json --generateTypes    Whether or not to generate types, if `types` or `typings` is set in `package.json` then it will default to be `true`
-  --workers          Bundle module workers - see https://git.io/J3oSF (default false) --jsx              Enable @babel/preset-react --tsconfig         Specify the path to a custom tsconfig.json -h, --help         Displays this message
+  --css              Where to output CSS: "inline" or "external" (default: "external") --css-modules      Configures .css to be treated as modules (default: null) --workers          Bundle module workers - see https://git.io/J3oSF  (default false) -h, --help         Displays this message

 Examples